I LOVE this EASY DIY Swing Set Frame. Build a 4×4 swing set frame in just AN HOUR. This A-frame swing set is strong enough for adults & kids.

 And, you won’t have to do any complicated joinery or cuts either.
 All you have to do is slot the wood into the metal brackets, then install the Lag Bolts.

 I was able to build this heavy-duty swing set in just an hour, working alone.
-The swing set brackets I used come with the hardware needed to build the swing set frame.
+The swing set brackets I used come with the hardware needed to build the DIY swing frame.

 I bought the lumber at my local hardware store.
 Lowe’s and Home Depot also sell the pressure-treated lumber I used for this project.